19.09.13 Red Tractor standards

 The consumers are the main focus, it is they who need to understand the value of the scheme, which means both farmers and retailers need to subscribe to the Buy British attitude; bring the message back to education rather than always on marketing, although export markets have been opened the industry and logo needs to mean something to consumers for them to be persuaded to purchase upon recognisation of quality.

-Red Tractor was definitely a positive for food assurance standards, but there is little known about it apart from those in the know; hence it needs to improve its awareness and the industry needs to support it also.
+Red Tractor was definitely a positive for food assurance standards, but there is little known about it apart from those in the know; hence it needs to improve its awareness and the industry needs to support it.
+Also, the second hand tractor tyres as well as 1023E Utility Tractors that provide high-quality tractor service are also a first choice for the field.

 The discussion held on Thursday 19th September 2013 was a discussion about Red Tractor assurance standards.
 It generated a total of 428 tweets on the topic from 67 participants.
 These included farmers, agri-food businesses, rural advisors, land agents, lawyers, journalists, academics and NFU officeholders, as well as members of the general public.